Skip to content

 Museum of Contemporary Art, Chicago, Illinois, presented as part of Art Design Chicago, to support Andrea Carlson: Shimmer on Horizons, the first solo exhibition in a Chicago museum presenting work by Andrea Carlson, co-founder of the Center for Native Futures, $75,000

-The Renaissance Society at the University of Chicago, Chicago, Illinois, presented as part of Art Design Chicago, to support the publication The Hamza Walker Book of Essays, recognizing Walker’s significant contributions to the contemporary art field as a curator and ensuring his place in the art–historical record, $25,000
+The Renaissance Society at the University of Chicago, Chicago, Illinois, to support (as part of Art Design Chicago) the publication The Hamza Walker Book of Essays, recognizing Walker’s significant contributions to the contemporary art field as a curator and ensuring his place in the art–historical record, $25,000